marco-pontes/simple-fake-api/readme.md

 Important changes:
 - HTTP configuration should be provided at build time by your bundler (Vite/Webpack), not from package.json.
 - The client reads a build-time injected global constant named __SIMPLE_FAKE_API_HTTP__.
-- If no config is injected (e.g., local development in Node), the client falls back to http://localhost:<port> using the port from simple-fake-api-config.port in your package.json.
+- If no config is injected (e.g., local development in Node), the client falls back to http://localhost:<port> using the port from your simple-fake-api.config.js.
 - For browser bundles, you can inject whichever environments you need (e.g., dev/prod).
 The client will pick based on NODE_ENV (dev by default).

 Vite example (define from process.env):